Saint Kitts and Nevis

 The Ministry of Labor encouraged enforcement of labor standards in the informal labor sector as well and worked in conjunction with the Social Security Office to have those in the informal sector register their businesses and become self-employed.
 The labor commissioner reported that this outreach led to an increase in registered businesses.
 Once a business is officially registered, employees begin to receive benefits along with regular inspections.

+Workers in the formal sector normally worked 40 hours in five days.
 Data on workplace fatalities and other accidents were unavailable.